 How fit do I need to be?

-There is a reasonable amount of walking - potentially 5-6 miles - and some steep woodland paths, but we will take our time.
+There is a reasonable amount of walking - potentially up to 5-6 miles - and some steep woodland paths, but we will take our time.
 You may not want to overload your camera bag!

 What should I bring?

 Camera and a selection of lenses - ideally covering wide angle to telephoto and macro if you have one.
 Tripod, spare batteries and memory cards.
 Good walking boots.
 Clothing for any kind of weather.
 Comfortable backpack or shoulder bag .Waterproofs for you and your gear.
 Plenty of water and sandwiches / snacks